 Officer Eligibility Requirements:

 Each candidate for secretary or treasurer must be a current member in good standing of the Society for at least two (2) consecutive years prior to nomination.
+This requirement may be waived by 2/3 majority vote of the Board of Directors.

 Each candidate for President-Elect must have a minimum of one (1) year experience on the Board of Directors prior to commencement of the President-Elect term.
 This requirement may be waived by 2/3 majority vote of the Board of Directors.

 Officer Responsibilities: